 Arvo Pärt – Da Pacem Domine

-Arvo Pärt wrote the prayer of peace Da pacem Domine to fulfill a commission from Jordi Savall.
-He began to set this ninth-century Gregorian antiphon two days after the Madrid bombings on 11 March 2004 as his personal tribute to the victims.
+Arvo Pärt wrote the prayer of peace Da pacem Domine to fulfill a commission from Jordi Savall, and began to set this ninth-century Gregorian antiphon two days after the Madrid bombings on 11 March 2004 as his personal tribute to the victims.
 Since then Da pacem Domine has been performed every year in Spain to commemorate the victims of this terrorist attack.
-Even while originally composing this four-voice piece, Pärt made allowances for variable scorings.
+The work’s slow, meditative atmosphere is characteristic of Part’s late style, employing his distinctive tintinnabuli compositional technique.
+Even while originally composing this four-voice piece, Pärt made allowances for variable scorings, and has reworked the piece for different combinations of voice and instrument.
 As a result, it exists in several versions, not only for voice but also entirely for instruments.

 Missy Mazzoli – These Worlds In Us